eIDAS Regulation: Most important facts for companies and consumers.

 - Store and manage additional credentials (i.e. education, professional or health certificates)

 - Store a QES

 The wallet can be used for onboarding and authenticating a user for AML, non-AML, Telecom, Trust Service use cases as well as public e-government services.

 - Wallets can be introduced by the Member State or private sector through certification.

-- The technical standards and implementing act are yet to be determined - this will be done with EC standardisation bodies.
+- The technical standards and implementing act are yet to be determined – this will be done with EC standardization bodies.

-The IDnow identity verification platform will continue to offer multiple products from the traditional VideoIdent, to more automated solutions like the AutoIdent, in all its versions, BankIdent, eID and also newer products in design.
-IDnow will include its own version of a digital wallet to the platform.
+IDnow will continue to offer multiple products from the traditional VideoIdent, to more automated solutions like the AutoIdent, in all its versions, eID and also newer products in design.
+It will also include its own version of a digital wallet to its solution offers.